- What device types are appropriate for the Safety and Performance Based Pathway?

 What are the MDUFA User Fees associated with a 510(k) using the Safety and Performance Based Pathway?

 All 510(k) submission types including those submitted under the Safety and Performance Based Pathway require the 510(k) review fee.
 Information on how to submit the fee can be found at Medical Device User Fees.

-The FDA goal to make a MDUFA Decision for a 510(k) using the Safety and Performance Based Pathway is 90 FDA Days.
+The FDA's goal to make a MDUFA Decision for a 510(k) using the Safety and Performance Based Pathway is 90 FDA days.
 For more information, refer to the 510(k) Submission Process that describes the review process after the submission is received by the FDA.

 - Safety and Performance Based Pathway – Guidance for Industry and Food and Drug Administration